RoyceLuo1216/CSC207/README.md

 now only studies English for an hour on Wednesday, Thursday, Friday.

 ### 5. [Repeat Event - Ryan’s Story]
-Edward has orchestra practice every Tuesday from 8-10.
-He wants to add this as a repeating event so he doesn't have to add the event every single week.
-If practice is missed, he can manually delete the event and specify if it’s a permanent delete (he quits forever), or a one time delete.
+Edward has to study every day of the week from 8-10.
+He wants to add this as a repeating event so he doesn't have to add the event every single day.
+The program will then add the event for each day of the week specified, following the same rules as adding a singular event.

 ### 6. [Time Allocation - Chris’s Story]
 George is a single father of two who works from 9-5, needs to send the kids to soccer practice, buy groceries, and come